ecleodominique/google_data_analytics_capstone_project/README.md

 2. Additional columns and data transformation (change the data type, remove trailing or leading spaces, etc.)
 3. Extract data for analysis

+### Data Cleaning Result
+Total Row Count before data cleaning: 5,677,610

+Total Row Count before data cleaning: 4,212,292

 ##  Phase 4: Analyze
 >During this phase, we employ tools capable of formatting, transforming, filtering, and sorting our data.
 This enables us to recognize patterns, make predictions, draw conclusions, and provide recommendations, facilitating the formulation of data-driven decisions.

+I used Python in Google Colab to look at a huge data we cleaned earlier.
+I came up with questions to figure out how casual riders are different from annual members.
+Then, I made queries to get the answers, helping us understand more and make decisions based on the data.

+### Questions
+Here are the following questions we will answer in this phase:
+1. What is the percentage of user types from total users?
+2. Is there a bike type preferred by different user types?
+3. Which bike type has the longest trip duration between users?
+4. What is the average trip duration per user type?
+5. What is the average distance traveled per user type?
+6. What days are most users active?
+7. What months or seasons of the year users tend to use the bike-sharing service?
+8. Which user type has the greatest number of Round trip and One-way trip routes taken?

+You can view the Jupyter Notebook for the Analyze phase [here](https://github.com/ecleodominique/google_data_analytics_capstone_project/blob/main/04_Analyze.ipynb).

+### Findings
+* 64% of the total Cyclistic users are annual members while 36% are casual riders.
+* Both annual members and casual riders prefer classic bikes.
+Only casual riders use docked bikes.
+* Generally, casual riders have the longest average ride duration (23 minutes) compared with annual members (12 minutes).
+* Both annual members and casual riders have almost the same average distance traveled.
+* Docked bikes have the longest average ride duration which only casual riders use.
+Classic bikes have the longest average ride duration for annual members.
+* Most trips are recorded on Saturday.
+* There are more trips during summer and at least during winter.
+* Annual members prefer one-way trips while casual riders prefer round trips.

 ## Phase 5: Share
 >In this phase, we will use visualization to communicate and tell a data-driven story.